ipv6-feet-under/WriteUps-ImaginaryCTF2021/Pwn/Stackoverflow/README.md

 ERROR: FEATURE NOT IMPLEMENTED YET
 ```
 The programm asks for a color, answeres a short text and throws an error.
 Let's get a look at the executable to find out what it does.
-Therefore we can use ghidra to analyze the file:
+Therefore we can use [Ghidra](https://ghidra-sre.org/) to analyze the file:

 ![ghidra.PNG](ghidra.PNG)